 On the second day of Trench Excavation, the boulder was discovered.
 Due to this, the activity of Pipe Installation now needs to be suspended for another week.
-Before suspending the activity, I’m going to quickly create a baseline of the project.
-This will help aid us in seeing the differences between the original dates and the suspended dates from both the table and the Gantt Chart.
+Before suspending the activity, I’m going to quickly create a baseline of a project.
+This will help us to see the difference between the original dates and the suspended dates from the table and Gantt Chart.

 Maintaining and Assigning Baselines

 To create a baseline, go to Project > Maintain Baselines.

 In the Maintain Baselines window, select Add to create a new baseline.
 I’ll choose to save a copy of the current project as a new baseline.

 This will create a copy of the project as it currently is at this point in time.

 With the baseline created, I’ll now assign the baseline to the project.
 This will allow me to see both the baseline project’s bars and the current project’s bars on the Gantt chart at the same time.
 This will be useful to analyze the effect of the suspension on other activities and the project as a whole.
 To assign a baseline, select Project > Assign Baselines.

 I’ll add the baseline I just created to the User Primary baseline and select OK.